Last Updated on: 5th September 2023, 04:42 am

 I hope you enjoyed these street art specimens.
 Which one is your favorite?

-If you are curious about what it costs to travel long-term in Latin America be sure to read Our 2019 Latin American Travel Costs.
+If you are curious about what it costs to travel long-term in Latin America be sure to read “Wind and Whim’s 2019 Full-Time Travel Costs – Latin America.”

 Healthy and Happy Traveling,